jrblevin/markdown-mode/README.md

     used when `markdown-header-scaling` is non-nil
     (default: `(2.0 1.7 1.4 1.1 1.0 1.0)`).

+  * `markdown-marginalize-headers` - put opening atx header markup in the left margin when non-nil (default: `nil`).

+  * `markdown-marginalize-headers-margin-width` - width of margin
+    used for marginalized headers (default: 6).

   * `markdown-list-indent-width` - depth of indentation for lists when inserting, promoting, and demoting list items (default: 4).